• Menu

 William Levi Hutcheson.
 1946.
 The National Cyclopedia of American Biography

-Hutcheson was elected second vice-president of the United Brotherhood of Carpenters and Joiners of America in 1913, two years after he was defeated for membership on the executive board.
+Hutcheson was elected second vice-president of the United Brotherhood of Carpenters and Joiners of America in 1913, two years after being defeated for executive board membership.
 He became the first vice-president when Arthur Augustine Quinn resigned following his refusal to leave New Jersey as the union constitution required the first vice-president to live in Indianapolis, the site of union headquarters.
-Two years later when James Kirby died, Hutcheson succeeded him as president of the second-largest union in the United States.
+Two years later, when James Kirby died, Hutcheson succeeded him as president of the second-largest union in the United States.
 Although luck had brought him to power, Hutcheson consolidated his position and remained president until his retirement in 1952, centralizing power within the union and making his office dominant.

-A conservative craft unionist, he opposed the organization of workers in mass production industries such as steel and automobile manufacturing into industrial unions.
+A conservativeย craft unionist, he opposed the organization of workers in mass production industries such as steel and automobile manufacturing intoย industrial unions.
 Under his administration, the Carpenters Union grew by taking an aggressive stance toward other trade unions that claimed work that Carpenters also claimed.
-He took his union out of the American Federation of Labor’s Building Trades Department on several occasions when he was displeased by its ruling on jurisdictional disputes involving the Carpenters.
+He took his union out of theย American Federation of Labor’s Building Trades Department several times when displeased by its ruling on jurisdictional disputes involving the Carpenters.

 Hutcheson was highly conservative in his politics as well.
 He supported Republican candidates from Harding to Eisenhower and was a vocal opponent of the New Deal, calling President Franklin D. Roosevelt a “dictator” in 1936.
 He opposed federal legislation during the Great Depression that would have reduced the working day to six hours and provided unemployment insurance and campaigned against Harry S. Truman’s proposal for national health insurance as “socialized medicine,” ironic given the fact that the United Brotherhood of Carpenters was founded by a socialist.
 Hutcheson was also a member of America First, the organization headed by Charles Lindbergh that opposed any United States support for Britain or the Soviet Union in the years before Pearl Harbor.